bifferos/peugeot-can-bus/README.md

 default settings of Sandeep Mistry CAN-bus library work out-of-the-box. https://github.com/sandeepmistry/arduino-CAN/tree/master/examples

 Examples work great to join two shields together and allow communication.
 In this case I'm using a Mega for the tx side.
+There's not much point in even twisting the wires for such a short distance.

 ![test](canbus_test.png)

+## Optimisation

 BUT There's a problem.
-To setup CAN-bus monitoring, it's necessary to get all CAN packets to the PC.
+To setup effective CAN-bus monitoring, it's necessary to get all CAN packets to the PC.
 CAN-bus signalling for my car is at 125kbps.
 Maximum speed of Arduino UNO serial port is realistically 115200.
 Using a line-based serial protocol with hex printed values is nice and easy to decode on the PC side (just seek to newline and decode), however it's not fast enough to keep up with the data rate.
 115,200 is pretty close to 125kbps.
 With protocol overhead it should be